What Size Truck Do You Need to Pull a 30-Ft Travel Trailer? 5 Great Options!

 Again, if your main purpose is towing then this mixture shouldn’t concern you too much; but if you need more of an “all-around” vehicle, you may want to look at some other options as compared to this beast of a machine.

-The Tundra also has some great upgrades that allow you to customize your truck the way you need.
+The Tundra also has some great upgrades that allow you to customize your truck the way you need, especially the older models.

 Just over the past few years, it has received upgrades that have improved its gas mileage, expanded cabin space, technology upgrades, and some towing upgrades.